-As at 31 December 2015, a significant credit risk concentration is related to four customers, the receivables from which accounted for 43% of all trade receivables (as at 31 December 2014: 34%).
+As at 31 December 2015, a significant credit risk concentration is related to four clients, the receivable from whom makes 43% of all trade receivables.

 Impairment losses

 The Company establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.
 This allowance for impairment includes only specific loss, related to individually significant trade and other receivables.